vlzhr/steun/README.md

 # Steun Protocol

-Certification platform for storing and categorization of experts' hard & soft skills.
+Certification platform for storing and categorization of experts' hard & soft skills used to unite community in emergency situations.

 ## Steun Application